ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 Here are some real-world use cases:

-- **Machine Learning Training**: :ref:`Ray Train <train-docs>` uses the placement group APIs enables gang scheduling by reserving a group of resources across Ray cluster.
+- **Distributed Machine Learning Training**: Distributed Training (e.g., :ref:`Ray Train <train-docs>`) uses the placement group APIs enables gang scheduling by reserving a group of resources across Ray cluster.
 Gang scheduling is a critical technique to enable all-or-nothing scheduling for deep learning training.
-- **Hyperparameter Tuning**: :ref:`Ray Tune <tune-main>` uses the placement group APIs to reserve a group of resources for each trial, which mitigates the risk of resource deadlock among trials (In a given machine learning training task, each trial only has a partial schedule of training workers allocated to it.
+- **Hyperparameter Tuning**: Hyperparameter tuning (e.g., :ref:`Ray Tune <tune-main>`) uses the placement group APIs to reserve a group of resources for each trial, which mitigates the risk of resource deadlock among trials (In a given machine learning training task, each trial only has a partial schedule of training workers allocated to it.
 As a result, none of the trials can fully schedule all of the available workers for training).

 Key Concepts
 ------------